Latest

 Ross Vintcent explains his unusual route to professional rugby, and his journey from Domino’s delivery driver to debuting for Italy at the Aviva Stadium.

-At just 22, Italian back-rower Ross Vincent has had an unusual yet extraordinary path into professional rugby, quickly becoming one of the hottest young prospects in both Premiership Rugby and for Italy.
+At just 22, Italian back-rower Ross Vintcent has had an unusual yet extraordinary path into professional rugby, quickly becoming one of the hottest young prospects in both Premiership Rugby and for Italy.
 Born in Johannesburg, South Africa, Vintcent’s journey across continents and cultures has shaped him into a versatile and dynamic player.

-When Vincent was three, his family relocated to Dubai.
+When Vintcent was three, his family relocated to Dubai.
 This is where his passion for rugby ignited, starting his rugby journey with Arabian Knights Rugby Club.
 When reflecting on his childhood, Vintcent recalls how Dubai, with its blend of cultures and a bustling sports scene, nurtured his love for rugby.
 “I enjoyed being outdoors and throwing a ball around.
 It was my most exciting time of the week, a Saturday night rugby session!”

 Aged just 15, and after two years of persuading his parents, Vintcent made a life-changing decision to move to Cape Town, where he attended the prestigious Bishops Diocesan College – an institution renowned for producing top rugby talent such as Francois Louw and, more recently, Sacha Feinberg-Mngomezulu and Suleiman Hartzenberg.
 “I went to the U16 trials, and the fly-half was Sacha, so I was in and out of the first team as a utility back.
 When watching Sacha even from age 16, you knew he was going to be a Springbok.”